per2jensen/dar-backup/README.md

 # Github location
 This 'dar-backup' package lives at: https://github.com/per2jensen/dar-backup

+# Note on "dar" in Ubuntu 22.04
+  I have had a backup issue after upgrading to ubuntu 22.04 (2022-04-23).
+Using the statically linked version 2.7.4 made by the dar author, makes my backups come through.

+  I will look into over the coming period.

 # My use case

  I have cloud storage mounted on a directory within my home dir.
 The filesystem is [FUSE based](https://www.kernel.org/doc/html/latest/filesystems/fuse.html), which gives it a few special features
  - a non-privileged user (me :-)) can perform a mount
  - a privileged user cannot look into the filesystem --> a backup script running as root is not suitable